WCW Women's Cruiserweight Championship

 The World Championship Wrestling (WCW) Women's Cruiserweight Championship was a singles women's professional wrestling championship in World Championship Wrestling for smaller women.
 It was created as a joint venture between WCW and GAEA Japan.
 The weight limit for the women's cruiserweight division was 130 lb (as announced on WCW television).
 The first champion was crowned in a four-woman tournament that began on an episode of WCW Monday Nitro on March 31, 1997 and concluded on April 7, 1997.
 Since the tournament final was only shown on WCW Main Event, and the results were never mentioned on WCW television again, it is speculated that the title was created solely to be used by the GAEA promotion in Japan.
 In fact, the title was defended and changed hands twice in Japan before being abandoned in early 1998.

+After it was retired, the rights to the WCW Women's Cruiserweight Championship, inactive since 1999, are currently owned by the World Wrestling Federation (WWF, now WWE) through its acquisition of the selected assets of WCW in 2001.

+Title history

+On April 7, 1997, at Main Event, Toshie Uematsu became the inaugural champion by defeating Malia Hosaka in the finals of four-woman single-elimination tournament.
+The championship was short-lived, as it was deactivated on April 3, 1998, as GAEA Japan and WCW ended their relationship.

 Inaugural championship tournament

 Reigns

+Over the championship's 11-month history, there have only been three reigns between three champions.
+Toshie Uematsu was the inaugural champion.
+Sugar Sato's reign is the longest at 195 days, as well as being the final champion, while Yoshiko Tamura's reign is the shortest at 63 days.
+Uematsu is the oldest champion at 22 years old, while Tamura is the youngest at 21 years old.